SepDynamics/sep-trader/SEP_Engine_White_Paper.md

 * **Manifold Optimizer (quantum-inspired):** Riemannian geometry–based optimization for non-linear financial spaces.
 * **Pattern Evolution System:** Evolutionary adaptation of trading patterns with generational tracking.

-These modules are patent-pending (priority Jan 27, 2025).
+These modules are patent-pending (priority July 27, 2025).
 Backed by over 1,600 git commits and proof-of-concept validations, the SEP Engine achieves a 65.0% hit rate and 0.84 pips expectancy after costs on EUR/USD tick data.
 This white paper details the theoretical foundations, implementation, and results, proposing extensions for multi-asset integration and machine learning enhancement.

 1. Introduction
 ---------------
+### 1.1 Origin of the SEP Engine
+In February 2025, Alexander Nagy, a mechanical engineer exploring data scoring methods, discovered a Markov chain-inspired approach to evaluate financial bitstreams.
+This insight—assigning scores based on state transitions and damping future impacts—sparked rapid development over the subsequent seven months, evolving into the SEP Engine.
+From initial prototypes to patented algorithms, the system leverages quantum-inspired principles to address real-world trading challenges.

-### 1.1 The Challenge in Modern Financial Analysis
+### 1.2 The Challenge in Modern Financial Analysis
 Financial markets are inherently non-linear, chaotic systems influenced by global events, sentiment, and microstructure dynamics.
 Limitations of current systems include static pattern recognition, inefficient optimization trapped in local minima, reactive rather than predictive error detection, and lack of evolutionary learning.

-### 1.2 Quantum-Inspired Approach
+### 1.3 Quantum-Inspired Approach
 Inspired by quantum field theory and evolutionary biology, the SEP Engine models financial data as bit-state trajectories with heritable properties.
 Each data point’s value is the damped sum of future impacts, enabling confidence via historical path matching and adaptive evolution.

 \[